siemens/mtda/README.md

 # Get the first line from the console buffer
 $ python3 mtda.py -r 192.168.0.104 console head

+# Return number of lines available from the console buffer
+$ python3 mtda.py -r 192.168.0.104 console lines
+14

 # Interact with the console
 $ python3 mtda.py -r 192.168.0.104
 # The interactive console may alse be invoked as follows: